psidex/MessengerStats/README.md

 one of the pre-built binaries (or build it yourself) and then go to the URL it gives you.

-It uses basic HTML forms for data transfer, and the calculations for even lots of files shouldn't take very long; on my machine it takes ~400ms to upload, parse, and calculate statistics for 20.8MB split over 11 files.
-(If that seems slow, almost all of that time is from the calls to `ParseMultipartForm` and `UnmarshalJSON`, the actual statistics calculations currently take ~2ms per MB)
+It uses basic HTML forms for data transfer, and the calculations for even lots of files shouldn't take very long; on my machine it takes ~200ms to upload, parse, and calculate statistics for a 20.8 MB conversation split over 11 files (Almost all of that time is from the calls to `ParseMultipartForm` and `UnmarshalJSON`, the actual statistics calculations currently take ~2ms per MB).